uu-python/day2-bestpractices-1/exercises.md

-# Exercises: Best practices I
+# Exercises for Day 2
 Organising, debugging and profiling Python code

 ## 1. Creating a Python package